Al Shamal: Infrastructure

 Outside view of Al Shamal Health Centre.

 Education

 Government statistics indicate that in 2015 the municipality accommodated 8 schools.
 The majority of these schools are located in the northern portion of the municipality.

+Madinat ash Shamal joined the UNESCO Global Network of Learning Cities in 2019.

 Healthcare

 There is one primary healthcare center in the municipality, located in Madinat ash Shamal.
 Residents in Al Shamal's eastern section, including Ain Sinan, are served by healthcare centers in Al Khor.

 Development projects

 Road from Zubarah to Al Khor Municipality.

 Commercial fishing activities and cargo transport take place primarily at Ar Ru'ays Port, one of the three primary ports of Qatar.
 Starting in 2010, the Public Works Authority (Ashghal) in Qatar carried out development on the port.
 The development included construction of a basin, deepening the channel at 2900 meter length, passenger jetty, commercial crew jetty, protection wall, storage areas, government offices, workshops, and passenger terminal building.
 Ar Ru'ays Port Development Project, which has the stated aim of "transforming Ar Ru'ays Port into northern Qatar's pathway to the world", was launched in January 2015.

 North of Fuwayrit, a major desalination plant is under development, while an expansion of a sewage treatment situated south of Madinat ash Shamal will supply local farmers with treated sewage effluent for agricultural use.